rainbowpeppercorn/players-api-skeleton/README.md

 I used NodeJs and MongoDB to complete this assessment.
 To run this project locally, please install MongoDB onto your machine and get it up and running in the background.

-I stored my JWT secret in a .env file, which I have included in this project solely for the sake of one of you guys running the tests.
+I stored my JWT secret in a .env file, which I have included in this project solely for the sake of one of you running the tests.
 In a true production environment, however, I would add .env to my .gitignore file to avoid publicly exposing sensitive information.
 But in this case, the tests would fail for you if I didn't include it.

 In an attempt to get all of the tests to pass, I modified a few of them.
 Nothing too crazy.
 - Wherever the tests were looking for an `id` field, I inserted `_id` instead, because `_id` is the unique field that MongoDB auto-generates for stored documents.